European Solidarity Corps – International Youth Houses in Pori, Finland

 Volunteer tasks

-Volunteers assist our youth workers in planning and implementing youth activities.
-These include:
+Volunteers assist our youth workers in planning and implementing youth activities such as:

 • Open youth house activities